scott-anderson-wc/cs210pub/reading/DOM.md

 document.getElementById("js-ScriptDisplay").textContent = document.getElementById("js-script").textContent;
 </script>

-(Later in the course, we'll learn more about the special variable `this` in the above code, but for now, you can think of it as the element that got clicked.)

-You can see that jQuery is a bit more terse than the raw API, which is nice, but not decisive.
-It also tries to work the same in all browsers, hiding their idiosyncracies.
+You can see that jQuery is a bit more terse than the raw API, which is nice, but not decisive. jQuery also tries to work the same in all browsers, hiding their idiosyncracies.
 It's extremely popular for those reasons.

 ## jQuery Usage